apache/mesos/docs/high-availability-framework-guide.md

       network partitions may not be true in some environments.

 * If the agent fails health checks, it is scheduled for removal.
-The removals can be rate limited by the master (see `---slave_removal_rate_limit` master flag) to avoid removing a slew of slaves at once (e.g., during a network partition).
+The removals can be rate limited by the master (see `--slave_removal_rate_limit` master flag) to avoid removing a slew of slaves at once (e.g., during a network partition).

-* When it is time to remove an agent, the master marks the agent as "removed" in the master's [durable state](replicated-log-internals.md) (this will survive master failover).
+* When it is time to remove an agent, the master removes the agent from the list of registered slaves in the master's [durable state](replicated-log-internals.md) (this will survive master failover).
 The master sends a `slaveLost` callback to every registered scheduler driver; it also sends `TASK_LOST` status updates for every task that was running on the removed agent.

-    >NOTE: Neither the callback nor the status updates are delivered reliably by the master.
+    >NOTE: Neither the callback nor the task status updates are delivered reliably by the master.
 For example, if the master or scheduler fails over or there is a network connectivity issue during the delivery of these messages, they will not be resent.

 * Meanwhile, any tasks at the removed agent will continue to run and the agent will repeatedly attempt to reconnect to the master.
 Once a removed agent is